anderssandstrom/ecmc_avs_fat_sat/README_Target.md

 The current can be changes by updating the ECMC_EC_DRIVE_CURRENT variable in the  [target.script](target.script) file.

-NOTE: The current can only be changed in integer steps of Amps int the range 1A..14A.
+NOTE: The current can only be changed in integer steps of Amps in the range 2A..14A.

 Example: Set current to 5A
 ```